 7-I.E. SELF-CERTIFICATION

-Self-certification, or "tenant declaration," is used as a last resort when the CCHA is unable to obtain third-party verification.
+When HUD requires third-party verification, self-certification or "tenant declaration," is used as a last resort when the CCHA is unable to obtain third-party verification.
+Self-certification, however, is an acceptable form of verification when: